sdcastillo/sdcastillo.github.io/_posts/2018-02-05-Data-Mining-Actuarial-Exams-from-CoachingActuaries.com.md

 ---
 title: "Data Mining Actuarial Exams from CoachingActuaries.com"
 layout: post
 excerpt: "What are the factors which contribute to passing an actuarial exam?
-This short paper uses statistical learning to provide insight with data from my online account at coachingactuaries.com"
+This short paper "
 categories:
   - Machine Learning
   - Data Mining